 Now, this is where it can be a bit techy.
 There are only a handful of logo file formats needed for clients (which we cover further in this post).
 Nevertheless, it’s important you have an understanding of key files, to familiarise yourself with the terms and abbreviations.
 After all, you’ll most likely be managing these files in the long term.

 Being one of the most used logo formats, JPG or JPEG files are perfect for maintaining true tone colours while being a relatively, small file size.
 Which is why they are commonly used on social media posts or profile images.

 Logo Format – PNG

 You’ll recognise a PNG as it has the option to be transparent.
-Making it perfect to place on your website or business card and having the freedom to choose any background colour or add over images.
+Making it perfect to place on your website or on social media graphics and having the freedom to choose any background colour or add over images.
 They also have the added advantage of maintaining image quality when resized.
 PNG files are generally larger, ideal for logos but not great for photographs.